Ahmed336-cell/slash_task/README.md

 ## Documentation

-Slash is an elegant e-commerce app built using Flutter, designed to offer users a seamless browsing experience for Local Brands products.
-With a focus on local Brands product browsing, detailed product information, captivating animations, and responsive design, Slash sets a new standard for online shopping.
+Slash is an elegant e-commerce app built using Flutter, designed to offer users a seamless browsing experience for Local Brands' products.
+With a focus on local Brand product browsing, detailed product information, captivating animations, and responsive design, Slash sets a new standard for online shopping.

 ## Installation